incompl/inlay/README.md

 ### & markdown

 Specifies that the content of this block is in Markdown format.
-Markdown is the default, but sometimes you may want to be explicit.
-It's fun.
+Markdown is the default, but in the future the default may be configurable.

+Markdown interpretation is handled by [Marked](https://github.com/chjj/marked) with one special case: single-line Markdown content will not be wrapped by a `<p>` element.

 ### & collapse {css width}